 Rihanna: The Fenty Revolution Continues

-When we talk about celebrities with a lifestyle brand who actually changed the game, Rihanna is on the very top.
-Fenty Beauty did not only introduce products, but it introduced a movement.
-With the help of her empire, by 2026, she has thousands of people around her in cosmetics, luxury fashion, skin care, and even home products.
-In contrast to other celebrity entrepreneurs, what is different about Rihanna?
-She even bothered to go to work.
+When we talk about celebrities with a lifestyle brand who genuinely changed the game, Rihanna sits at the very top.
+Fenty Beauty did not just introduce products.
+It introduced a movement.
+By 2026, her empire spans cosmetics, luxury fashion, skincare, and home products.
+What makes her different from other celebrity entrepreneurs?
+She actually showed up to do the work.

 Kylie Jenner: From Controversial to Calculated